Alpine Loop Backcountry Byway

 - The majoroty of the trafiic moves in clockwise manor, we highly suggest you do so also.
 This is help with traffic jams on the narrow shelf sections of this route.

-Please note that OHVs and unlicensed motorcycles cannot be driven into the town limits of Lake City or Ouray.
+Please note that OHVs and unlicensed motorcycles cannot be driven into the town limits of Ouray.
 Silverton is now allowing OHVs into the downtown area via a desingated route.
 All OHVs and unlicensed motorcycles must have Colorado resident or non-resident registration and liability insurance.
 While riding, please be courteous to others and obey all speed limits and regulations.

 Noteworthy Guide: Alpine Explorer